 MAKE THE PASTRY SHELL:

-- Add the egg yolks, 1 tbsp whipping cream, and vanilla to a small bowl and whisk to combine.
+- Add the egg yolks, 1 tablespoon whipping cream, and vanilla to a small bowl and whisk to combine.

 - Add the flour, cinnamon, nutmeg, allspice, cloves, salt, and powdered sugar to the bowl of a food processor.
 Pulse a couple of times to combine.
 Add the pieces of butter to the flour mixture and pulse until the mixture resembles coarse cornmeal - about 10 pulses.

 - With the machine running, pour the egg mixture through the feed tube and process just until the dough begins to stick together, about 8-10 seconds.
 Be careful not to over process.

 - Turn the dough out onto a large sheet of plastic wrap and knead 2 or 3 times to bring it completely together.
 Flatten the dough into a 6-inch disk, wrap tightly in the plastic wrap and refrigerate for at least 1 hour and up to 3 days.